Abu-Sayed11/OOP-PHP-book_Customer/README.md

 # OOP in PHP language
-there is two php class as Book and Customer.
+There is two php class as Book and Customer.